 On 7th June 1973 the seventy-strong crew busy making the movie ‘Swallows & Amazons’ arrived at Bowness-on-Windermere in Cumbria to film the scenes when the Swallows decide to explore Rio, the ‘native settlement’ due north east of Wildcat Island.
 The weather was glorious.

-I have just been sent a scrap-book that contains a clipping from the Evening News, when reporter Terry Bromley joined the film crew for a day.
+I was sent a scrap-book that contains a clipping from the Evening News, when reporter Terry Bromley joined the film crew for a day.
 He lists many of the forty or so local people who either appeared as supporting artists in the scenes or provided action props such as vintage cars and traditional boats.
-Everyone, including the drivers and boatmen were dressed in costumes from 1929 ~ 44 years before 1973.
+Everyone, including the drivers and boatmen, were dressed in costumes from 1929, only forty-four years before 1973.

 The caption reads: “Susan and Titty rush past some of the local extras in a scene filmed on Bowness jetty.”

 “Below, Mrs Jill Jackson, of Kendal, takes her family, Fiona, 9, Lindsay, 13, Nicola, 9 and Shane,11, for a donkey ride.”

 “Four jovial extras from Ambleside with other members of the cast.
 They are Stanley Wright who plays a motorboat mechanic, Herbert Barton (casual holiday maker), James Stelfox (boat mechanic) and L.Lucas Dews (a man just returned from abroad).”
 James Stelfox had appeared as a station master in an earlier scene set at the Haverthwaite Steam Railway Station.

 They were dressed by Wardrobe Master Terry Smith, while other period details were organised by the Art Director Simon Holland, his Set Dresser Ian Whittacker and crew of prop men lead by Bob Hedges.